Yeah, greetings and welcome back, my good buddies, good friends El Rushball and the Excellence in Broadcasting Network.

 I was intrigued by what you were saying earlier about how the Democrats wouldn't give us a type of contract with America.

-And second, I think they would impeach President Bush, and third, I think they would raise taxes, and I think that is their contract with America.
+And I think that is their contract with America.

-Well, uh yes, uh they have that.
+Well, yes, they have.

 There's not one of them that's worth keeping.

-But they can't control somebody like Conyers who would end up a chairman of a committee.
+But they can't control somebody like Conyers, who would end up a chairman of a committee.

-Now, of course that's their contract.
+Now, of course, that's their contract.

-Uh so it's there's no question what they would do.
+So there's no question what they would do.

 What are the issues that people actually turn up and vote on?